This Article On Florida Home Purchase With Bad Credit And No Overlays

 Florida Property Disclosure Requirements

-On Chapter 475 of the Florida Statutes mandates that the home seller needs to furnish a home disclosure form that details any home repairs that has been done to the home, any problems or defects on the property that the home seller knows about or is aware of, and any disputes or legal issues the home is involved in.
+Chapter 475 of the Florida Statutes mandates that the home seller needs to furnish a home disclosure form that details any home repairs that have been done to the home.

 Sinkhole Issues With Florida Home Purchase

 One of the major issues with properties in the state of Florida is potential sinkhole issues.

 - Sinkholes are very common in the state of Florida